isaacnmm/pestpolicy-hugo2XX/content/posts/how-can-you-tell-if-you-have-moles-in-your-yard/index.md

 layout: post
 ---

-Maybe in your yard, you spotted a mouse or a rat, or its a [mole](https://pestpolicy.com/do-moles-have-eyes/) but you can tell the difference.
-How can you tell if you have moles in [your](https://pestpolicy.com/how-to-clean-your-laptop-keyboard/) yard? **Well, here are the signs of moles in the yard; moulding, drying plants and grass, and sighting a mole.
+Maybe in your yard, you spotted a mouse or a rat, or its a [mole](https://pestpolicy.com/do-moles-have-eyes/)but you can tell the difference.
+How can you tell if you have moles in [your](https://pestpolicy.com/how-to-clean-your-laptop-keyboard/)yard? **Well, here are the signs of moles in the yard; moulding, drying plants and grass, and sighting a mole.

 You need to deal with them, the moment you spot them before the level of damage can be extensive.